fireblocks/fireblocks-sdk-js/README.md

 ## Usage
 ### Before You Begin
-Request Fireblocks for instructions API Credentials.
+Make sure you have the credentials for Fireblocks API Services.
+Otherwise, please contact Fireblocks support for further instructions on how to obtain your API credentials.

 ### Requirements
 - [node.js](https://nodejs.org) v6.3.1 or newer